2024 Ripley Primitive Baptist Men’s Conference

-An Open Invitation.
 If you live in the Ripley area, just moved to our area, or are just passing through, please feel welcome to visit our congregation and worship with us.
 We always love having visitors and will try our best to make you feel welcome and at home.
-You can click here to see a map of our location.
+You can click here for directions.

 My primary concern is to regain the spirit of first century Christianity . . . those vigorous years, a period before Christianity conformed itself to the image of this world; an era when believers were smitten with a vision of Christ which controlled their lives.